brndnmtthws/vault-dcos/README.md

 Unseal Progress: 1
 ```
 Once it says `Sealed: false`, your vault is unsealed.

+**Note**: You'll have to run the command above with each key for each instance of Vault you're running.
+For example, if you run 3 instances (in HA mode), you'll have to repeatedly run the command and enter each key 3 times to unseal all 3 Vault instances.
+That's a total of 9 commands, if you're counting.
 ### Step 4: Start using your vault!
 Run an interactive shell to test your vault:
 ```